 Top Sexual Harassment Attorneys Defending Employees Against Sexual Gift-Giving in the Workplace

 When a present from a co-worker crosses the line, you may be entering sexual harassment territory.
 Giving someone sexually explicit gifts at work is not only unseemly, it might be illegal.
 It may create a hostile work environment.

-Office parties, Secret Santa and other gift exchanges are prime opportunities for sexual harassment.
+Gifts that could be considered sexual in nature are inappropriate in the workplace.
+Office parties, Secret Santa, and other gift exchanges are prime opportunities for sexual harassment.
 You should know that sexually-themed ‘gag’ gifts are not appropriate in the workplace, and may constitute sexual harassment.
 Harassers may offer sexually explicit presents under the guise of humor.
 In some instances, your colleague may simply have been trying to be funny.
 They may have made a one-time mistake that could be brushed off as a lapse in judgment.
-However, someone may offer you a sexually explicit ‘gag’ gift with the express intent of making you feel intimidated, uncomfortable and even afraid.
-‘Gag’ gifts may include adult toys, adult-themed games, pornography or any renderings that depict nudity or a sexual act.
+However, someone may offer you a sexually explicit ‘gag’ gift with the express intent of making you feel intimidated, uncomfortable, and even afraid.

 Personal and romantic presents

 Your colleague regularly offers personal gifts, despite your declaration that it makes you uncomfortable.
 Romantic gifts are given to you with repeated requests for dates, advances which you rebuff.
 A bouquet of roses came to your desk with a sexually explicit note attached.
 A single occurrence of these events is probably not severe enough to be considered sexual harassment.
 However, if you are repeatedly presented with romantic gifts at work, which create a hostile work environment, it could be grounds for legal action.